SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/readme.md

-  ## Deploying an Interactive Sentiment Analyzer with Gradio and Transformers on Hugging Face
+  ## Deploying an Interactive Sentiment Analyzer with Gradio,Streamlit, FastAPI, and Transformers on Hugging Face

  ### Introduction